 What is a snow drought?

 When mountain snow melts in the spring and summer, water from the snowpack flows down into streams and reservoirs below.
 If it snows less than usual, or warm temperatures melt snow before it can build up, it means less water is available during the hot months.
 This can be detrimental to anything that depends on that water supply: farmers, fisheries, and outdoor tourism like skiing or river rafting.
-In 2019, snow drought affected areas in South Central Alaska, according to the NIDIS.

 How does hail form?